rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.7.43 =
+= 3.7.44 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update tested upto information.
+Fix create group album issue.

 == Sponsors ==